 As a United States Department of Energy national lab, the Pacific Northwest National Laboratory (PNNL) in Richland, Washington, is a renowned research institution.
 Partnering with several local universities, PNNL’s scientists use their chemistry, earth sciences, and data analytics expertise to tackle our most pressing energy problems.

-In order to best conduct high-level research in catalysis and material application science, PNNL is building a new Energy Sciences Center (ESC).
-Once complete, the ESC will focus on the chemical processes, materials, and technologies at play in energy consumption, and serve as a signature lab on their main campus.
+In order to best conduct high-level research in catalysis and material application science, PNNL built a new Energy Sciences Center (ESC).
+Now open, the ESC focuses on the chemical processes, materials, and technologies at play in energy consumption, and serves as a signature lab on their main campus.

 Working with Kirksey Architecture and Harvey-Cleary Builders, Arup provided structural, mechanical, electrical, plumbing, and fire engineering services for the new facility.